santosjd/santosjd/README.md

-👋 <b>Hi, I’m @santosjd, a lifelong learner.</b>
-🌱 I’m currently learning to write my first line of code.
-💞️ I’m looking to collaborate on cool stuff.
+👋 <b>Hi, I’m @santosjd, a lifelong learner.</b><br>🌱 I’m currently learning to write my first line of code.<br>💞️ I’m looking to collaborate on cool stuff.

 <!---
 santosjd/santosjd is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.